rotty3000/osgi-config-aff/README.md

 ### Logging

-There's a complete OSGi Log Service (1.4) & slf4j logging setup with a default `logback.xml` which can be overriden by a ConfigMap at `/mnt/logback/logback.xml`.
+There's a complete OSGi Log Service (1.4) & slf4j logging setup with a default `logback.xml` which can be overridden by a ConfigMap at `/mnt/logback/logback.xml`.

 ### GOGO Telnet shell